nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-cloud-2020.md

 ### Make Tests Stop Depending on nuxeo-automation-client

-Tests depending on `EmbeddedAutomationServerFeature` can now make use of a limited-functionality `org.nuxeo.ecm.automation.test.HttpAutomationClient` (in a new package) that does direct HTPP calls and doesn't attempt to map JSON responses to a domain-level object model like Document, etc.
+Tests depending on `EmbeddedAutomationServerFeature` can now make use of a limited-functionality `org.nuxeo.ecm.automation.test.HttpAutomationClient` (in a new package) that does direct HTTP calls and doesn't attempt to map JSON responses to a domain-level object model like Document, etc.

 ```
 @Inject